jmgisele/vecinos-neighbors/README.md

 ## Licence

-Copyright (C) 2024 Amadeus Maximilian Stadler
+Copyright (C) 2024 Amadeus Maximilian Stadler and Mattrbld Contributors

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published